Teh Tarik (Delicious Frothy, Milky Tea)

 Strong, black tea, sweetened and creamed with condensed milk, it’s poured from a height from one glass to another, with at least a metre between the glasses.

 This airs the tea and creates a beautiful froth, that unlike in my pictures, stays for a long time after!
-See the image below taken by my sister in law many years ago.
+See the image below taken by my sister-in-law many years ago.

 this is how you do it!